dan-mihai-filipescu/eliLaBr/README.md

 The code simulate Compton interaction between laser and relativistic electron beams.
 Laser is modelled using Gaussian beams, while the electron beam is described using Twiss parameter formalism.
 This code was the main tool used in conceiving ELI-GANT TDR (**E**xtreme **L**ight **I**nfrastructure - **G**amma **A**bove **N**eutron **T**hreshold - **T**echnical **D**esign **R**eport).
 More details are given in [ApendixC1](https://raw.githubusercontent.com/dan-mihai-filipescu/eliLaBr/main/doc/ELI_TDR3-GANT_ApendixC1_V1.9.4_April_2015.pdf) of ELI-GANT TDR.
 One of the main classes of the code, **`eliLaBr_GammaSource`**, provides the required parameters to the **`PrimaryGenerator`** class of **GEANT4** framework.
 Radiation is further transported through collimators in order to produce quasi-monochromatic gamma-ray beam which is incident on a target.
 The reaction products are detected with radiation detectors.
 Information regarding involved **GEANT4** physics classes are given in [ApendixC3](https://raw.githubusercontent.com/dan-mihai-filipescu/eliLaBr/main/doc/ELI_TDR3-GANT_ApendixC3_V1.9.4_April_2015.pdf) of GANT TDR.

-This code was also the main tool used to design the flat efficiency neutron detector consisting from 31 <sup>3</sup>He counters (10 atm.) embeded into polyethylene moderator block.
+This code was also the main tool used to design the flat efficiency neutron detector consisting from 31 <sup>3</sup>He counters (10 atm.) embedded into polyethylene moderator block.
 The present code was used in performing intensive simulations, testing many configurations, geometries, number of counters, reaching the most **Flat Efficiency** configuration which is currently used at the NewSUBARU Gamma-ray beam (gamma, xn) cross section measurements.

 The same code was used to make the second design of flat efficiency neutron detector for ELI-NP, namely **GANT-TN** instrument which consists from 28 <sup>3</sup>He counters (12 atm.) which is now under operation at ELI-NP.
 More simulated results of **GANT-TN** instrument can be found in [ApendixC4](https://raw.githubusercontent.com/dan-mihai-filipescu/eliLaBr/main/doc/ELI_TDR3-GANT_ApendixC4_V1.9.4_April_2015.pdf) and [ApendixD](https://raw.githubusercontent.com/dan-mihai-filipescu/eliLaBr/main/doc/ELI_TDR3-GANT_ApendixD_V1.9.4_April_2015.pdf) of GANT TDR.